audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

   "Sections": [...],
 }
 ```
-With the data collected, I moved on to importing to and visualizing with Neo4j.
+With the data collected from about 86K PEs on a fresh install of Windows, I moved on to importing to and visualizing with Neo4j.

 ## First Round of Analysis